 Few beverages are as deeply-rooted in my childhood memories as hot chocolate.
-It’s a drink that reminds me of cold snowy days.
-It’s like a warm hug that brings a smile more so than drinking a cup of hot tea or coffee.
 Thick, silky, and rich-tasting.
-So today, I’m sharing with you a recipe for vegan hot chocolate with simple ingredients you most likely have on hand right now.
+So, here’s my favorite vegan hot chocolate recipe with simple ingredients you most likely have on hand right now.

 Tips for Making Vegan Hot Chocolate

-I’ve experimented with different plant-based milks for making vegan hot chocolate, but keep coming back to plain cashew milk.
+When it comes to plant-based milk for vegan hot chocolate, I keep coming back to plain cashew milk.
 When made at home with just water and cashews, it tastes plain — in the best way possible.
 It’s a a little sweet, and only a little bit nutty.
 Other plant-based milks are certainly an option, but most of them come with their peculiarities.
 Almond milk tastes exceptionally nutty, soy milk tastes too beany, and coconut milk tastes like a sweet, floral tropical island.
 Rice milk would probably be the best alternative, but I would still blend it with some cashews to add creaminess.

 High quality ingredients are definitely worth the splurge.
-But if you want to make hot chocolate more often and not spend a fortune, I would recommend adding some cocoa powder and a sweetener in place of some of the chocolate.
+But if you want to make hot chocolate more often and not spend a fortune, I would recommend adding cocoa powder, ideally Dutch-processed, and a sweetener in place of some of the chocolate.
 Not all, but some.
-I like using Hershey’s natural unsweetened cocoa powder and maple syrup.

 Fortunately, the perfect hot chocolate doesn’t require any special equipment; as long as you have a stove, a whisk, and a sauce pot, you’re on your way.